 George R.R.
 Martin has succeeded in creating some of the best fantasy names in literature.
-There are just under 1,700 named characters in the first four books of A Song of Ice and Fire, the books on which the HBO television series Game of Thrones is based.
+There are currently 2,054 named characters in the A Song of Ice and Fire, series — the books on which the HBO television series Game of Thrones is based.
 Martin’s characters reflect our continuing advice about creating fantasy names: make them easy to pronounce and easy to spell.
 Well, maybe with the exception of Daenerys.

 Some of his names are based on Medieval and old Celtic names, which normally conjure up a fantastical world.
 Many are just simply plucked from current name charts (Kyle, Jon, Lucas, Jenny, Kyra).
 But a great majority of the ASOIF character names are created by Martin himself.
 And although they are purely imagined by the author, they still seem like acceptable personally identifiable names.
 He does that by using a simple actual English word name like Oliver and changing it just a bit to make a character named Polliver.
 I’ve never known a Polliver, personally, but I hear it once, and it does sound like a name to me.